8damon/Roblox-ARES-Spoofer-Byfron/README.md

 ## SUPPORT

-The Spoofer provides logs at ``%LOCALAPPDATA%\aresrs``, filter by modified-date & upload the relevant log file to said thread,
+The Spoofer provides logs at ``%LOCALAPPDATA%\TSRS``, filter by modified-date & upload the relevant log file to said thread,

 Open a support thread via the **[TITAN Discord](https://hub.titansoftwork.com)**.